ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

 - A name and description.
 - A workflow, which can have several steps that regulate how access is given.
 In our file, it's a simple one-step approval by an administrator.
-- A policy, which is not present in our file, has conditions that can automatically deny a user access to a resource to save administrators time.
+- A policy, which has conditions that can automatically deny a user access to a resource to save administrators time, or [revoke access after a duration](https://docs.abbey.io/use-cases/time-based-access/expire-after-a-duration).
 Automatic denial is useful if a user is not a member of a department or country with permission to access a specific resource.
 Policies don't use HCL, but rather the [Open Policy Agent](https://www.openpolicyagent.org/) Rego format.
-Policies are also where you could [add an expiry condition](https://docs.abbey.io/use-cases/time-based-access/expire-after-a-duration).
-Since Abbey (and Terraform) can manage multiple cloud providers, you don't set an expiry date for access with AWS `DateLessThan`.
-Instead, Abbey servers will change your configuration files in GitHub and run Terraform at the date you specify to revoke access.
+Abbey servers will change your configuration files in GitHub and run Terraform at the date you specify to revoke access.
 - An output, which describes what should happen if access is approved.
 In our file, Abbey gives access by adding a user to a group in the `access.tf` configuration file.

 At the bottom, the file contains resources.
 This could be a database or role.
 In our case, the resource is a user group.